fredrikholmen/homebridge-stonehill/README.md

 # homebridge-stonehill
-This plugin exposes information from a REST endpoint as temperature and humidity characteristics.
+This plugin exposes information to HomeKit from a REST endpoint as temperature and humidity characteristics.
 It's helpful for understanding how to roll-up several accessories in one platform.

 ## Install
 	1. Install homebridge using: npm install -g homebridge